Last updated August 29th, 2021.

 Serangoon / Ang Mo Kio

-Serangoon and Ang Mo Kio are two districts on the northeastern edge of Singapore’s suburbs.
+Serangoon and Ang Mo Kio are popular, primarily residential districts on the northeastern edges of Singapore’s suburbs.

-A convenient location right between downtown and Changi Airport, along with an abundance of malls and other activities, has helped them become two of Singapore’s most popular areas.
+A convenient location right between downtown and Changi Airport, along with an abundance of malls and other activities, has helped them become two of Singapore’s most desirable areas.

-Prices in Serangoon or Ang Mo Kio don’t quite reach the level of Central.
+Prices per sqm in Serangoon or Ang Mo Kio don’t quite reach the levels of Central.
 Yet the fact that they are about as close as you’ll get to Orchard without actually being in Orchard still makes them upper-class neighborhoods.

 Skip the Next Western Recession